vvyage/wplaceplushmiku/README.md

 ### Warning: Firefox might be buggy since you might have to refresh the Wplace page everytime you place a pixel.
 (Might just be a issue on my end)

-Next, click on the picture of Miku below and right click it to download it and upload it to the blue box on Wplace with these coordinates:
+Next, click on the picture of Miku below and right click it to download it and upload it to the Blue Marble box on Wplace with these coordinates:

 1163 / 602 / 943 / 171